epic-gateway/resource-model/README.md

 ## Objects

 ### Account
-Accounts are stored in the "egw" k8s namespace.
-This lets us look up accounts using only their names.
 Each account has its own namespace: "egw-accountName".
+Account CRs are stored in their k8s namespaces.
 The "acme-widgets" account's namespace, for example, would be "egw-acme-widgets".

 ### ServiceGroup